Law Student Internship - Unpaid

 - Conduct legal database research for new developments in ADR cases and legislation, review cases and compile write-ups for noteworthy cases, developments and events, which often are posted on CPR's website, blog and social media.
 Interns have written on a wide variety of issues for CPR.

 - Attend and take minutes at CPR Committee meetings.

 - Write abstracts of books selected for awards from CPR.

-- Create hypothetical based on new Bar Association Ethics opinion.
+- Create hypothetical based on new bar association ethics opinions.

 - Attend oral arguments on ADR issues of importance and draft a report of the argument.

-Interested students should email a cover letter, CV/résumé, transcript, original short writing sample (preferably analyzing a case) and a list of 2-3 professional references to:
+Interested students should email a cover letter, CV/résumé, transcript, original short writing sample (preferably analyzing a case) and a list of two-three professional references to: